grafana/loki/docs/sources/configure/_index.md

   # Configuration for log attributes to store them as Structured Metadata or
   # drop them altogether
   [log_attributes: <list of attributes_configs>]

-# Defines a set of custom trackers for ingested bytes.
-# Takes a map of tracker names as keys and a list of label names as values.
-A
-# tracker matches a stream if all labels are present.
-custom_trackers:
 ```

 ### frontend_worker